.

 About this course

-Our PGCE Secondary Mathematics course prepares you to teach in the 11 – 16 age phase.
+Our PGCE Secondary Mathematics programme prepares you to teach in the 11 – 16 age phase.
 It may be possible to gain experience of teaching post-16 during your PGCE and the qualification does not preclude you from teaching post-16 once employed.
-There are two stages to your PGCE Secondary Mathematics course.
+There are three stages to your PGCE Mathematics course.

-Stage A – Introduction to teaching (September to December)
+Stage 1 – Introduction to teaching (September to December)

 University-based training

 We use an innovative and supportive model of training which means that not only are you getting school experience from the very early weeks of the course, but that support and tuition from University and subject experts continue until you are a highly-confident new teacher.
-So, in Stage A, after a short two-week induction programme, you will start a school placement three days a week, which then extends to four days a week.
+So, in Stage 1, after a short two-week induction programme, you will start a school placement and gradually build up the time you spend in school to four days per week.
 Every Friday however you’ll return to University for subject knowledge and applied pedagogy (SKAP) sessions (see below) and support from your tutor and fellow trainees on the course.

 Professional Education Studies